 Further guidelines should also be considered for citizens of Uruguay travelling to New Zealand during pregnancy.

-Other important aspects to consider when packing for a holiday in New Zealand should be familiarizing with the rules for risk goods for New Zealand, especially when travelling with animals or with special equipment such as those for sports.
+Other important aspects to consider when packing for a holiday in New Zealand are the rules for risk goods for New Zealand, especially when travelling with animals or sports equipment.

 After obtaining their approved visa waiver, travellers have to make sure their passport is up-to-date and that all the necessary documents are ready to have a smooth entry and avoid delays upon arrival.